Hardie named Most Outstanding Swimmer while head coach Rick Simpson named Women's Coach of the Year

 Over the course of four days at the BIG EAST Championships in the 2010-11 season, Malone broke long-standing school records in the 100 and 200 yard breaststroke, as well as the 200 individual medley.
 In addition Hayley Edwards repeated as the conference champion in the 1650 freestyle, giving Villanova a title in that event for the eighth time in the last 12 years.

-The men's team also has gotten steady contributions from the 2009 recruiting class and has followed up that momentum with equally strong groups of newcomers over the past three years.
-Villanova came in ninth place at the BIG EAST Championships in 2010, 2011, and 2012; the highest finish for the team since an eighth place standing in 2000.
+The men's team also has gotten steady contributions from the 2010 recruiting class and has followed up that momentum with equally strong groups of newcomers over the past three years.
+The Villanova men placed eighth at the BIG EAST Championship, the best finish by the squad since 2000.